Joeyy16/Resume-Projects/Front End Development Libraries/README.md

 These projects demonstarte proficiency utilizing some of the most popular front end libraries in the industry.
 These libraries build upon my solid foundational knowledge of HTML, CSS, and JavaScript.

+- Bootstrap
-- Bootstrap styles sites quickly.
+   * styles sites quickly.
    * Front End framework used to design responsive web pages and applications.
    * Takes a mobile-first approach to web development, and includes pre-built CSS styles and classes, plus some JavaScript functionality.
+- jQuery
-- jQuery simplifies the process of writing client-side JavaScript and also ensures code works the same way in all browsers.
+   * Simplifies the process of writing client-side JavaScript and also ensures code works the same way in all browsers.
    * One of the most widely used JavaScript libraries in the world.
-- Sass (Syntactically Awesome StyleSheets) adds logic to CSS styles and extends them.
+- Sass (Syntactically Awesome StyleSheets)
+   * Adds logic to CSS styles and extends them.
    * A language extension of CSS.
    * It adds features that aren't available in basic CSS, which make it easier to simplify and maintain style sheets.
+- React
+   * Popular JavaScript library for building reusable, component-driven user interfaces for web pages or applications.
+   * React combines HTML with JavaScript functionality into its own markup language called JSX.
+React also makes it easy to manage the flow of data throughout the application.
+- Redux
-- React and Redux create powerful Single Page Applications (SPAs).
+   * create powerful Single Page Applications (SPAs).
+   * Redux is defined as a "predictable state container for JavaScript apps" that helps ensure your apps work predictably, and are easier to test.